The Distance Standard Deviation: Introduction

 The paper is organized as follows.
+In Section \ref{sec:estimator}, the asymptotic distribution of the empirical distance standard deviation under the existence of the second moment of $X$ is derived.
+The asymptotic relative efficiency (ARE) of the empirical distance standard deviation with respect to competing estimators of spread is evaluated for various distributions.
+In Section \ref{sec:app}, we apply the empirical distance standard deviation to perform two-sample hypothesis testing for a data set from materials science and we also show the applicability of the empirical distance standard deviation in multivariate statistical quality control.
+Further, we demonstrate the superior performance of tests based on the distance standard deviation when the underlying distributions are heavy-tailed.
 In Section \ref{sec:ineq}, we derive inequalities between the summands in the distance variance representation (\ref{rep:dvar2}).
-For real-valued random variables, we will prove that $\V(X)$ is bounded above by Gini's mean difference and by the classical standard deviation.
-In Section \ref{sec:altrep}, we show that the representation (\ref{rep:dvar2}) can be simplified further, revealing relationships between $\V(X)$ and the moments of spacings of order statistics.
-Section \ref{sec:distr} provides closed-form expressions for the distance variance for numerous parametric distributions.
-In Section \ref{sec:furtherproperties}, we show that $\V(X)$ is a measure of spread in the sense of \cite{Bickel2012}; moreover, we point out some important differences between $\V(X)$, the standard deviation, and Gini's mean difference.
-Section \ref{sec:estimator} studies the properties of the sample distance variance.
+We will prove in the case of scalar random variables that $\V(X)$ is bounded above by $\Delta(X)$ and by $\sigma(X)$.
+In Section \ref{sec:properties}, we show that the representation (\ref{rep:dvar2}) can be simplified further, revealing relationships between $\V(X)$ and the moments of spacings of order statistics.
+Using novel representations, we show that $\V(X)$ is a measure of spread in the sense of \citep{Bickel2012}; moreover, we identify crucial differences between $\V(X)$, $\Delta(X)$ and $\sigma(X)$.
+We conclude the paper in Section \ref{sec:discussion} with a discussion of the given results.
+All proofs are provided in the supplementary material.